q4mobile/jQuery-widget-factory-workshop/README.md

     To see other APIs: [Q4 Web API Docs](http://documentation.q4websystems.com/home)

-2. Render the "Headline" of each item pulled with [mustachejs](https://jsfiddle.net/bhaagmarway/a4e5yurb/40/)
+2. Render the `Headline` of each item pulled with [mustachejs](https://jsfiddle.net/bhaagmarway/a4e5yurb/40/)
 3. Create a `beforeRender` option (Use the _trigger method like in _destroy)
 4. Prepend "HEADLINE: " to all headlines with your `beforeRender` method Ex.
 "Cat Stuck on Bookshelf" to "HEADLINE: Cat Stuck on Bookshelf"
-5. Add a `limit` option to render only x items max
+5. Add a `limit` option where you can pass a function to limit items rendered to `x` items
 6. **Stretch Goal** - Create a filter (by year, tag, etc) and allow user to re-render items based on filter

 Styling is not expected